wderocco8/wderocco8/README.md

-### 👋 Hi there, I’m William De Rocco 🪨 (pronounced deh-roh-ko, but understandably misprounounced deh-rock-o)
+### 👋 Hi there, I’m William De Rocco 🪨 (pronounced deh-roh-ko, but often misprounounced deh-rock-o)
 - 👀 I’m interested in exploring new programming skills and applications at the intersection of tech, AI/ML, and economics
 - 🌱 I’m currently learning frontend frameworks and languages (react.js, HTML...) through Hackathons and personal projects (check them out below!!!)
 - 😄 Pronouns: he/him 👨‍🦲